Shrek5InTheatres2019/BookShelf/README.md

 Official Plugin URL: http://dev.bukkit.org/bukkit-plugins/bookshelf/

-* This Repository contains the code for the Bukkit/Spigot Plugin [BookShelf](http://dev.bukkit.org/bukkit-plugins/bookshelf/) created by Mitch Talmadge.
+* This Repository contains the code for the Spigot Plugin [BookShelf](https://www.spigotmc.org/resources/bookshelf.71439/) created by Mitch Talmadge.
 It is licensed under GPL V2.0

 ### How do I report a problem or suggest a feature? ###